enribd/choose-your-own-it-readventure/mkdocs/docs/learning-paths/golang.md

 Want to change the subject?
 Here are some suggestions about other paths you can explore:

+- [Kubernetes :ballot_box_with_check:](/learning-paths/kubernetes): Run containers at scale and unlock the power of building microservice platforms thanks to the Kubernetes orchestrator.

 - [Microservices :construction:](/learning-paths/microservices): Study the pinnacle of distributed systems architectures, learn its tenets, and foremost, when and how to implement it.